 November Gardening Calendar

 Blow or rake fallen leaves from lawn areas.
+The leaves left on the lawn block the sunlight to your grass and will create bare spots.
 Don’t forget to compost the leaves.
 Spray each layer with water.
 Need a composter?
-Click Here To Order Your Handcrafted Cedar Composter.
+This month all Cedar Products are 30% off.
+Click To Order Your Handcrafted Cedar Composter.

 Plant spring-flowering bulbs now and add bone meal to the planting hole.
 For more information on fall bulbs Click Here.